House sheathing is the panel layer that turns framing into a working shell.

 Sheathing is not the water-resistive barrier by itself unless it is part of a tested integrated system installed exactly as required.
 Standard OSB or plywood still needs a proper water-control layer, flashing, and attention at openings.

-The common failure is not the middle of the panel.
-It is the seam, window head, corner, bottom edge, roof-wall joint, or place where water has one small path behind the finish.
+The failure almost never happens in the middle of the panel.
+It happens at the seam, the window head, the corner, the bottom edge, or the roof-wall joint, anywhere water finds one small path behind the finish.

 Some houses use full structural sheathing.
 Some use engineered bracing methods, let-in bracing, intermittent panels, or other approved designs.
 The method depends on the building, local wind and seismic requirements, openings, wall length, and inspection rules.

 Most sheathing problems are not mysterious.
-They usually come from water, movement, weak backing, poor fastening, or using one material where another assembly was needed.
+They come from water, movement, weak backing, poor fastening, or using one material where the job needed another assembly.

 Water reaches the panel edge